abpframework/abp/docs/en/Migration-Guides/Abp-7_0.md

 ```
 ## Lepton X Google-Font
-If you are using leptonx, that has google fonts.
-The fonts was added builtin lepton file. it moved seperated file.
-So the abp user should add font-bundle in the angular.json. ( under the 'yourProjectName' > 'architect' > 'build' > 'options' >'styles' )
+If you are using LeptonX that has google fonts, the fonts were built-in the Lepton file.
+It's been moved to a seperate file.
+So the ABP user should add font-bundle in angular.json. ( under the 'yourProjectName' > 'architect' > 'build' > 'options' >'styles' )

-// for the lepton x lite
+// for  LeptonX Lite
 ```json
  {
     input: 'node_modules/@volo/ngx-lepton-x.lite/assets/css/font-bundle.rtl.css',